 Days 61–90: Earned media campaign.
 Run an earned-media push against the authority gaps identified in week 4 — tier-1 commentary, trade-press features, AEO news releases, and at least one analyst briefing per relevant practice.
 Re-run the citation query set at day 90 and compare to baseline.

-Most B2B tech brands see measurable citation lift inside 90 days when this is run by senior PR practitioners.
-The compound effect — each new placement feeds future LLM training and retrieval — keeps the lift growing through quarters 2 and 3.
+Most B2B tech brands see measurable AI citation lift inside 90 days when this Generative Engine Optimization playbook is run by senior PR practitioners.
+The compound effect — each new placement feeding future LLM training and retrieval — keeps the lift growing through quarters 2 and 3.
+Crackle PR runs this same 90-day GEO sequence with every B2B tech client.

 GEO examples in B2B tech